kimballa/like-the-art-pcb/README.md

 / "size D" tantalum SMD capacitor for the 5V0 regulator can also be hand-soldered.)

 The mosfet chips are a mixed SMD/THT assembly and were assembled by JLCPCB.
 BOM includes SPNs for JLC's preferred supplier.
-Individual mini-PCBs are too small to assemble so gerbers are supplied for a panelized 2x3 PCB layout, made with the Panelizer plugin for KiCAD 6.
+Individual mini-PCBs are too small for automated SMD assembly, so gerbers are supplied for a panelized 2x3 PCB layout, made with the Panelizer plugin for KiCAD 6.